rippedpiracy/docs/Consoles/Emulation.md

 [/emugen/ Wiki](https://emulation.gametechwiki.com/) - The **ULTIMATE** guide for all Emulators on all Platforms.
 *<small>Make sure to check with your Emulator [here](https://emulation.gametechwiki.com/index.php/Emulator_files) in case it requires some sort of BIOS or special file to function.</small>*

 <small>**Stable PS4/PS5 or Xbox One/Xbox Series Emulators do not exist.
 If you find an app that claims to be that, it's a scam or it's highly unstable.
-Some examples for scam apps are: PCSX4, PCSX5, PSemuX.**</small>
+Some examples for scam apps are: PCSX4, PCSX5, PSemuX, RPCS4.**</small>

 ## Apps